Eurogeul

 The Eurogeul or Euromaasgeul is a channel dug in the North Sea in conjunction with the Port of Rotterdam.
 It has a length of 57 km and a depth of 23 meters.

 Use

 The Eurogeul is a so-called deep water route in the Traffic Separation Schemes of the Southern part of the North Sea and the English Channel.
 Ships with a draft between 14 and 20 meters only need to use the last part of the Eurogeul: the Maasgeul.
 Ships with a depth of 20 meters or more need to use the entire length of the Eurogeul and will get a pilot on board before entering the Eurogeul.
 The smaller ships will normally receive their pilot near the pilot station Maascenter buoy.

 The Eurogeul allows deep-water sea access to the Port of Rotterdam.
 At high tide it allows large container-ships and large ore carriers like the MS Berge Stahl or MV Vale Rio de Janeiro to enter Rotterdam.
-The VLOC Berge Stahl operates a frequent service between Brazil and Rotterdam to supply iron-ore for the German steel industry.